Monday to Friday

 Reduce installation costs with financial assistance

-The initial cost of installing a charging station can vary from €1,000 to €50,000, depending on the type of station (AC or DC) and the complexity of the work required.
-However, several support schemes are available to help finance such infrastructure.
-For example, the Prime Advenirmanaged by AVERE-France, covers up to 25% of the installation cost of installation costs for employee-only charging stations, up to a maximum of 750 per terminal.
-Local subsidies may also be available, as in some French regions, where grants can be as high as 1,500 per terminal.
+The initial cost of installing a charging point can vary between €1,000 and €50,000, depending on the type of point (AC or DC) and the complexity of the work required.
+However, a number of support schemes are available to help finance this infrastructure.
+For example, the Advenir Bonusmanaged by AVERE-France, covers up to 25 % of cost excluding tax of the installation for terminals reserved for employees, with a ceiling of 750 per terminal.
+Local subsidies may also be available, as in some French regions, where grants can amount to up to 1,500 per terminal.

-Companies that opt for smart terminals can save up to 30% on their energy costs by reducing peak loads and optimizing load distribution.
-This approach also avoids costly upgrades to the electrical grid by effectively managing power demand.
+Companies that opt for smart terminals can save up to 30 % on their energy costs reducing peak costs and optimising load sharing.
+This approach also avoids costly upgrades to the electricity network by effectively managing power demand.

-For a company concerned about its environmental impact, the integration of renewable energy sourcessuch as solar panels, can also offer significant savings.
-For example, the installation of photovoltaic photovoltaic shading over parking spaces enables electricity to be generated directly on site, reducing dependence on external energy suppliers and the associated costs.
+For a company concerned about its environmental impact, the integration of renewable energy sourcesSolar energy, such as solar panels, can also offer significant savings.
+For example, the installation of shading systems photovoltaic above the parking spaces enables electricity to be generated directly on site, reducing dependence on external energy suppliers and the associated costs.

 Also read → Top 10 best charging stations in 2024